 Oh, and Barley told me to tell you that they are very pet-friendly.
 So if you want to have your pooch as ringbearer, Cissbury could well be the place for you.

 Cissbury is located just north of Worthing in Nepcote, West Sussex.
-As well as an obvious wedding venue, it would also be suitable for baby namings or wakes.
 Do have a look at their website and, if it’s just what you’re looking for, call Helen on 01903 899638 to arrange a visit.
 Their recommended celebrant is very good, I hear… 😉